dmacvicar/dmacvicar.github.io.old/_posts/2016-06-09-config-drift-salt-snapper.markdown

 Total states run:     1
 ```

-It did not found anything.
-This is expected.
-This rule is not in the configuration.
+As expected, it did not find anything, because this rule is not in the configuration.

 ## Creating new systems vs auditing existing systems

 This model works fine in the DevOps world where the culture is to take a random Linux image from the internet and use it as a base to deploy systems from scratch.
-As long as all tests pass, replacing the underlaying image is not a problem.
+As long as all tests pass, replacing the underlying image is not a problem.
 Only what is explicitly defined is evaluated against the configuration and defined as a drift.

 When meeting enterprise customers who are starting to use configuration management to improve the control on their infrastructure, it turns out their expectations where different.
 "If I use Salt, will it tell me when somebody makes a change to the system?".
 "Ugh.. no... well depends...".

 ## Baselines

-That was the point that I started to think on how we could use the state system do a more generic auditing, but how to do it without ruining the experience of working with states until it all clicked together: implicit state can be done explicit by using another state.
-When the customer said "any change", it was in reality saying "any change against my defined configuration" plus "any change since my last working configuration".
+That was the point that I started to think about - how could we use the state system to do more generic auditing and how do you do it without ruining the experience of working with states?
+Then it all clicked – implicit state can be done explicitly by using another state.
+When the customer said “any change”, they were in reality saying "any change against my defined configuration" plus "any change since my last working configuration".

-So, we needed a way to manage "last working configuration" and turns out SUSE is where [Snapper](http://snapper.io) originated and Snapper is nowadays available in most distributions.
+So, we needed a way to manage "last working configuration" and turns out SUSE is where [Snapper](http://snapper.io) originated and Snapper is nowadays available with most Linux distributions.

 Snapper is a set of tools over snapshots (mostly btrfs, but also works on others like ext4 if you have the required kernel/tool patches).
 Think of it of what docker did to containers, snapper does to snapshots.
 It adds the required workflows, terminology and tools to make them usable.